 Skills and Qualifications:

-• Learn advanced Excel modeling and financial forecasting techniques.
+• Master advanced Excel modeling and forecasting.

-• Improve leadership and presentation skills.
+• Level up my conflict resolution and presentation skills.

 Action Plan